 Are there places to sit at The Pageant?

-Please refer to our Special Needs Policy.
+Please refer to our Special Accommodations Policy.
 If you need additional assistance, please contact us at 314.726.6161 prior to the day of the event.
 Please give us as much advance notice as possible so we have time to respond to your request.

 What time should I arrive to get a good place to see the show?